AU

 • A Middle Eastern energy company, in an LCIA arbitration against an Asian manufacturer, relating to defects in the manufacture of oil drilling rigs.

 • A North African State-owned mining and chemicals company, in relation to substantial claims for project delays, associated costs and alleged scope changes relating to the construction of two large scale chemical processing plants.
 The claims were first subject to expert determination in accordance with the ICC administered expertise procedure, and were then referred to ICC arbitration.
-The law of the Respondent’s home State applies.
+The law of the Respondent’s home State applied.

 • Two international contractors, Respondents in an ICC arbitration in London initiated by a Middle Eastern State-owned company.
 The dispute concerned the development of a world-class medical facility in the Middle East.
 The law of the Claimant’s State applied.
 Over USD 3.7 billion was at stake.